 Monteverdi was born in Cremona in 1567 and lived here for the first fifteen years of his life, until 1591.
 He probably received his first musical training at the Cremona Cathedral from the composer Marc’Antonio Ingegneri (1547-1592).

-At age fifteen Monteverdi moved to Mantua, where he was employed first as a singer and viola player, later as the orchestra conductor, at the court of Duke Vincenzo I of Gonzaga.
+In 1591 (or thereabouts) Monteverdi moved to Mantua, where he was employed first as a singer and viola player, later as the orchestra conductor, at the court of Duke Vincenzo I of Gonzaga.
 In his forties Monteverdi moved to Venice, where he spent the rest of his life as the conductor and resident composer at the Basilica of San Marco.

-In addition to madrigals and other religious music, Monteverdi composed some eighteen operas, but the only ones that have survived are L’Orfeo from the year 1607, Combattimenti (1624), Il ritorno d’Ulisse in patria (The Return of Ulysses, 1641) and L’incoronazione di Poppea (The Coronation of Poppea, 1642).
+In addition to madrigals and religious music, Monteverdi composed some eighteen operas, but the only ones that have survived are L’Orfeo from the year 1607, Combattimenti (1624), Il ritorno d’Ulisse in patria (The Return of Ulysses, 1641) and L’incoronazione di Poppea (The Coronation of Poppea, 1642).
 I have seen beautiful productions of all of these in Frankfurt am Main in recent years (Poppea also in Stuttgart and Kiel).

 When I was in Cremona they were advertising a Monteverdi Festival, to be held in May 2008.